ramchanderchikkala/Customer_Retention_Potential/README.md

 # Customer_Retention_Potential

-This project is afind out the satsifactory levels of customers.
+This project is to find out the satsifactory levels of customers.

 ## Introduction